qwewrty/Middle-Earth-InfoSec/README.md

 The following weapons are available for the adventure:
 1. The eye of Sauron - nmap port scanner
 2. Gandalf the Grey - Port scanner which isn't foreign
-3. smaug - netcat written in python
+3. Smaug - netcat written in python
-4. Password cracker (In the forge)
+4. Elrond - nslookup - Used to help locate ~~winterfell~~ mordor on the map of middle earth without the help of smeagle.(Alright, we might have employed smeagle..)
-5. elrond - nslookup (In the forge) - Used to help locate ~~winterfell~~ mordor on the map of middle earth without the help of smeagle.(Alright, we might have employed smeagle..)
+5. Password cracker (In the forge)
 .
 .
 .